Khoshkhah/NRTCalib/README.md

 ## Examples and Sample Data

 We have provided examples and sample data in the [examples](./examples) directory.
-You can explore them to understand how to use the software effectively.
+You can explore them to understand how to use the tool effectively.
+All input data and a 24-hour calibrated microscopic traffic simulation for the case study of Tartu City is available at [zenodo.org](https://doi.org/10.5281/zenodo.8125656)

 ## Contact Information